jrpryer/lore/Ydi-Kaari/Encyclopedia/Vampyrs.md

 ## The Fifth House of Rathus
-Unlike the four respectable houses, Rathus, Sateus, and Rhilos retained the original family name, rejecting the "Sangyr" rebranding as capitulation.
+Unlike the four respectable houses, Rathus himself and two of his sons—Sateus, and Rhilos retained the original family name, rejecting the "Sangyr" rebranding as capitulation.
 They operate from hidden locations in the Carain wilderness, conducting blood magic experiments that have produced:
 - **Lycanthropy:** Weaponized disease crafted from a Shurgen-Tur corpse
 - **The Hags of the Silver Hills:** Twisted orphans, traumatized and magically warped
 - **Blood Witches:** Perfected version of the Hag experiments, fanatically loyal